- BTech in Biotechnology, Indian Institute of Technology Roorkee

 How computer scientists can work along with doctors, biologists and mathematicians to solve some very exciting biological problems is most interesting to me.

-The amount of work and brainstorming that goes into designing medical studies with human subjects, getting the approvals, conducting the study and analysing data is humungous.
+The amount of work and brainstorming that goes into designing medical studies with human subjects, getting the approvals, conducting the study and analyzing data is humungous.
 It takes lot of patience, work and collaboration.
 This might be interesting/surprising to others.

 What are your research/career goals, going forward?